George Osborne, 8th Duke of Leeds: Early life and background

 Although the dukedom had passed to George, the Baronies of Conyers and Darcy de Knayth and the Portuguese countship of Mértola were passed to his cousin Sackville Lane-Fox.
-Lane-Fox was the son of George's father's elder sister, Mary Pelham, Countess of Chichester; and as those peerages allowed for succession in the female line, they passed to Lane-Fox.
+Lane-Fox was the son of the 6th Duke's daughter, Lady Charlotte Mary Anne Georgiana Osborne (c.
+1806–1836); and as those peerages allowed for succession in the female line, they passed to Lane-Fox.
 The Godolphin barony and the dukedom remained united until the death of the last Duke of Leeds in 1964, when both titles became extinct.

 Marriage and issue

 On 21 October 1824, he married Harriet Emma Arundel Stewart at the British Embassy in Paris.
 She was an illegitimate daughter of Granville Leveson-Gower, 1st Earl Granville, by Lady Henrietta Frances Spencer, wife of the 3rd Earl of Bessborough.
 Harriet Stewart was thus a maternal half-sister of Lady Caroline Lamb.

 With Harriet Stewart, he had eight children: